 The visit to San Giovanni Rotondo proved to be a turning point in Emelio’s life.
 His faith in God and his love for the Catholic Church, which had laid dormant for many years, began to grow and to be rekindled in his heart.
 When he returned to his home in California, he shared the message of Padre Pio with friends and neighbors and was instrumental in starting many Padre Pio prayer groups in the Los Angeles area.
 He is still spreading the message today.

-A note from the editor: Gloria Plank of San Diego, California, recently shared her story with us regarding her meeting with Padre Pio in November, 1965.
+A note from the editor: We visited Gloria Plank in her home in San Diego, California, in order to learn about her visit to Padre Pio in November, 1965.
 Gloria’s gentleness and kindness recalled to our minds the extremely apt word Padre Pio used when he called her “Bellisima” (beautiful one).